International Fraud Awareness Week

 What does it mean to be an Official Supporter?

-Becoming an Official Supporter of Fraud Awareness Week helps demonstrate your organization’s commitment to preventing and detecting fraud.
+Becoming an Official Supporter of International Fraud Awareness Week helps demonstrate your organization’s commitment to preventing and detecting fraud.
 There is no cost to become an Official Supporter – simply sign up online.
 You will be given access to resources provided by the ACFE to help your organization and/or employees take a proactive stance against fraud.
-You will be encourage to use these materials during fraud week and to help promote the campaign among your employees, stakeholders and your local media outlets.
-Your organization (with a linked web site address) will also be posted on the Fraud Week web site.
+You will be encouraged to use these materials during Fraud Week and to help promote the campaign among your employees, stakeholders and your local media outlets.
+Your organization (with a linked website address) will also be posted on the Fraud Week website.

 Who may sign up as an Official Supporter?

 Anyone may sign up.
 We encourage businesses and organizations across the world to become Official Supporters of International Fraud Awareness Week.

 and choose which tools are best for your organization.
 We recommend taking the

 Fraud Prevention Check-Up

 to help identify risk areas in your organization, and using our

 to develop your own policy to help prevent fraud.

 After Fraud Week is over, what do I do?